-I’d like to thank the rest of our outstanding MLPOS board of directors, Firstly our indispensable Secretary, Kathy Gilbert, our brilliant Treasurer, Jean Deschenes, our enthusiastic Vice President, Peter Morton, our dedicated Director at Large, David Reed and last, but never least, our amazing Office Manager, Joanna Rogers.
+I’d also like to thank the rest of our outstanding MLPOS board of directors, firstly our indispensable Secretary, Kathy Gilbert, our brilliant Treasurer, Jean Deschenes, our dedicated Director at large, David Reed and last, but never least, our amazing Office Manager, Joanna Rogers.

-Don’t forget to check out our new website at magiclake.ca.
+Don’t forget to check out our website at magiclake.ca.
 You will find lots of information about the society, marina, tennis courts and life in Magic Lake Estates.
-We post minutes of our directors’ meetings here and, new last year, was the option to pay some of our member dues via PayPal through our new website.
+We post minutes of our directors’ meetings here plus the option to pay some of our member dues via PayPal.
 We are trying to make things easier for you.

 Have an amazing summer.

 President, Magic Lake Property Owner’s Society.